Like the human roads that facilitate movement from point to point initiating delivery, the nervous system consists of the central nervous system.

 From here it enters the cavernous sinus where it goes through the internal carotid artery.
 It stops at the arbitral fissure where it stimulates the lateral rectus muscle of the eye causing the eye to move laterally.

-The facial nerve is responsible of all of the facial expression we express through our face.
+The facial nerve is responsible for all of the facial expression we express through our face.
 The key to these feelings lies behind facial nerve.

 It originates from the brainstem between the medulla and the Pons.
 It has the large motor root and the small sensory root.
 The two roots move through the internal acoustic meatus where they open in the temporal bone.